-Visit the Undergraduate Education website for details about programs and services and for copies of relevant forms as well as petitions for exceptions to academic policies: http://www.albany.edu/undergraduateeducation/.
+Visit the Undergraduate Education website for details about programs and services and for relevant forms on line form as well as petitions for exceptions to academic policies: www.albany.edu/undergraduateeducation/.

 The Vice Provost is eager to facilitate help for all students who wish to explore academic issues and concerns.
-Students may contact the Office of the Vice Provost and Dean for Undergraduate Education by visiting Lecture Center 30, by calling (518) 442-3950, or by email to UGEducation@albany.edu.
+Students may contact the Office of the Vice Provost and Dean for Undergraduate Education by visiting Taconic 233, by calling (518) 442-3950, or by emailing [email protected].

 Schools and Colleges